BinaryAnalysisPlatform/bap-plugins/quarantine/model.md

 matches (i.e., holds, evaluates to true) for any load operation, from SP based address.

-Variables, bounded by a pattern, may be used in other rules:
+A scope of a variables, bounded by a pattern, is the whole judgement, so it may be used in other rules of the same judgement:

 ```
 p := malloc(n), p = R0, n = R0
 when c jmp x, p / c
 ```

+Each pattern must bind different variables.

 Each judgement consists of a set of premises.
 If all premises hold, then all conclusions must hold also.
 If it doesn't then system doesn't